Cheesecake99/CHESS_MESH_HEATMAP/README.md

 A Python-based chess game visualizer that displays games as interactive heatmaps, where each piece is represented by its point value.
 Features attack wave animations and multiple visualization modes.

+> **Note:** This project is largely AI "vibe" coded, so take it with a pinch of salt! 🤖

 ## Demo

 ![Chess Game Animation](demo.gif)